Birmingham Gay Bars

 The Fox

 The little gay bar with the big gay heart.
 One of Birmingham's oldest LGBTQ+ pubs, The Fox has been serving the community for nearly three decades.
-Set in a Victorian building with a cosy interior, a pool room, and a rear outdoor area, it's a particular favourite with the lesbian community — though genuinely welcoming to everyone.
-Regular nights include Foxeoke (karaoke) on Fridays, acoustic sessions on Saturdays, and drag on Sundays.
+A cosy Victorian interior, a pool room and a rear outdoor area — a particular favourite with the lesbian community, though genuinely welcoming to everyone.
+Foxeoke on Fridays, acoustic Saturdays, drag on Sundays.

 Equator Bar

-Hurst Street's little gem, quietly celebrating more than two decades in the Gay Village.
-Equator is the most relaxed bar on the strip — coffee by day, cocktails by night, and never trying to be anything other than what it is: a warm, community-minded LGBTQ+ bar with excellent staff and reasonable prices.
+Hurst Street's little gem, now well past two decades in the Village.
+The most relaxed bar on the strip — coffee by day, cocktails by night, and never trying to be anything other than a warm, community-minded LGBTQ+ bar with great staff and fair prices.

 Missing Bar

-The first bar you'll hit walking down from the city centre, and for many people, the bar they never leave.
-Missing is Birmingham's party bar — loud, fun, and full of energy from the moment it opens.
+The first bar you'll hit walking down from the city centre, and for many the bar they never leave.
+Missing is Birmingham's party bar — loud, fun and full of energy from the moment it opens.
 Studio 48 upstairs hosts karaoke and cabaret nights.

 Eden Bar

-One of the newest and most-praised additions to the Gay Village, Eden has quickly become a favourite thanks to its live cabaret programme, two-floor layout, terrace, pool table and consistently high ratings.
-Slightly off the main Hurst Street strip on Gooch Street, but worth the short walk.
+One of the newest and most-praised additions to the Village, Eden has quickly become a favourite thanks to its live cabaret programme, two-floor layout, terrace, pool table and consistently high ratings.
+Just off the main Hurst Street strip — worth the short walk.

 The Village Inn

 The beating heart of the Gay Village.
 A cabaret bar with regular drag shows and a warm, always-buzzing atmosphere.
-Perfectly positioned next to the Nightingale Club, making it an ideal spot for pre-club drinks.
+Perfectly positioned next to the Nightingale Club — the ideal spot for pre-club drinks.

 The Fountain Inn

-A traditional gay pub sitting slightly off the main Village strip.
-Less flashy than its neighbours but beloved by locals for exactly that reason — a proper community pub where everyone is welcome.
+A traditional gay pub sitting slightly off the main strip.
+Less flashy than its neighbours but beloved by locals for exactly that reason — a proper community pub where everyone's welcome.

 Glamorous